 - Confirmation of Permanent Residency (COPR)

-Electronic copies of these documents will be accepted.
+Paper and electronic copies of these documents will be accepted.

 HOW TO REQUEST FOR WRITTEN AUTHORIZATION FROM IRCC